-If your concern or complaint relates to teaching or other provision made by the faculty/department, then you should raise it with one of the Directors of Graduate Studies (Dr Peter Stewart for Classical Archaeology or Dr Victoria Smith for Archaeology or Archaeological Science).
-Complaints about departmental facilities should be made to the Departmental Administrator (Dr Claire Perriton).
-If you feel unable to approach one of those individuals, you may contact the Head of Department (Prof. Amy Bogaard).
+If your concern or complaint relates to supervision or other provision made by the faculty/department, then you should raise it with one of the Directors of Graduate Studies (Dr Charlotte Potts for Classical Archaeology or Prof. Damian Robinson for Archaeology or Archaeological Science).
+Complaints about departmental facilities should be made to the Departmental Administrator (Vicky Robson).
+If you feel unable to approach one of those individuals, you may contact the Head of Department (Prof. Christopher Ramsey).
 The officer concerned will attempt to resolve your concern/complaint informally.